utopia-foss/dantro/doc/plotting/plot_functions.rst

     :end-before:  }   # --- end literalinclude
     :dedent: 4

+To import a callable, specify a ``(module, name)`` tuple; this will use :py:func:`~dantro._import_tools.import_module_or_object` to carry out the import and traverse any modules.

-However, you can also plot any other function operating on a ``matplotlib.axes`` object.
+You can also invoke any other function operating on a ``matplotlib.axes`` object by importing or constructing a callable via the :ref:`data transformation framework <plot_creator_dag>`.

-Let us look at some example configurations to illustrate features:
+Let us look at some example configurations to illustrate the above features:

 .. code-block:: YAML